Volodymyr0587/laravel-lang-diary/README.md

 ## Features

+- Authenticate with a Google account or email and password.
 - Language Management: Create, view, and manage languages.
 - Word Management: Create, view, and manage words.
 - Phrase Management: Create, view, and manage phrases.